diamante-io/Aurora/services/keystore/spec.md

 ### Problem

 We need a keystore service that supports non-custodial applications.
-It will make the process of hcnetizing any applications easier as they don't have to implement the logic to create a hcnet account and handle the encrypted private key themselves.
+It will make the process of diamnetizing any applications easier as they don't have to implement the logic to create a diamnet account and handle the encrypted private key themselves.

 It is also intended to be the service that wallet SDK talks to.